 Accordingly, receiving institutions:

-May decline to apply GT Pathways courses to degree requirements when the courses are not needed for the student’s declared program of study;
+Shall not apply non-needed GT Pathways credits toward a student’s degree program requirements.
+Such credits may remain recorded as transfer credit but not applied toward degree requirements;

-Shall provide clear notification to the student when transferred GT Pathways credits are recorded as non‑applicable to the degree; and
+Shall provide clear disclosure to the student when transferred GT Pathways credits are recorded as non‑applicable to the degree; and

 Shall not require students to apply non‑needed GT Pathways credits in a manner that could reasonably be expected to jeopardize financial aid eligibility.